 I’ve always interpreted business professional to mean a suit and tie.
-The suit is just pants and a jacket, which takes the same amount of thought to put on as socks and underwear.
+The suit is just pants and a jacket, which takes the same amount of thought to put on a pair of socks and underwear.
 Choosing a shirt and tie requires you to have some knowledge of color and pattern theory, but that is usually something that you work out during the time of purchase.
 Once your socks, shoes, underwear, pants, undershirt, and shirt are on, there remains the matter of tying the tie.

 Growing up I was enraptured watching my father tying his tie every Sunday morning before church.
 He made it look easy.
 Sometimes the perfectionist came out and he would start over and mumble about the length of the knot.